BanglaGPT/bangla-tokenizer/README.md

 # BangaTokenizer

 The purpose of this project is to tokenize Bangla text for BanglaGPT model.
-This is a tokenizer was trained on large corpus (>16GB) of bangla text data.
+This tokenizer was trained on large corpus (>16GB) of bangla text data.

 ### Usage
 Install the tokenizer using